Constructing Decision Trees from Data Streams: Compute the Optimal Split for Classification in Data Streams

+\begin{proof}[Proof of Theorem \ref{thm:main-regression} (3)] Since for all $j \in [N]$, we can approximate each term in the loss function based on the Gini impurity up to an additive error of $\epsilon$, we are able to approximate the optimal split point based on the Gini impurity up to an additive error of $O(\epsilon)$.
+Reparameterize $\epsilon \leftarrow \epsilon/4$ gives us the desired error.

+The update time is $O(1)$ and the space complexity is $O(1/\epsilon^2)$.
+In the post-processing time, we only need to consider the $O(1/\epsilon \cdot \log N)$ distinct values of $j$ that appear in the samples.
+This gives us a $O(1/\epsilon \cdot \log N)$ post-processing time and completes the proof of the first part of Theorem \ref{thm:main-regression} (3). \end{proof}

-\paragraph{Multiplicative error approximation.} We now prove the second part of Theorem \ref{thm:main-classification} that gives a factor $1+\epsilon$ approximation algorithm for finding the optimal split based on misclassification rate instead of an additive error.
+\paragraph{Multiplicative error approximation for the loss function based on misclassification rate.} We now prove the second part of Theorem \ref{thm:main-classification} that gives a factor $1+\epsilon$ approximation algorithm for finding the optimal split based on misclassification rate instead of an additive error.
 The approach is fairly similar to the regression case.